microsoft/reverse-proxy/src/ReverseProxy/Signals/Readme.md

 to produce derived signals from existing signals.

-Reverse Proxy leverages signals to optimize performance on hot paths by precomputing necessary routing information such as the set of healthy endpoints in a backend.
+Reverse Proxy leverages signals to optimize performance on hot paths by precomputing necessary routing information such as the set of healthy endpoints in a cluster.
 This is done by writing a LINQ-query over other signals to create a new signal which is kept up to date automagically.
 In the hot path, it suffices to read the current value of the derived signal, which will always have a materialized immutable result.